Stay up to date on AI regulation and compliance with The Warden Watch newsletter

 California’s New Rules on AI in Employment: What Employers and Vendors Need to Know

-Together with Maneesha Mithal (Partner at Wilson Sonsini Goodrich & Rosatim, previously The FTC) we will be covering California’s New FEHA rules on AI in employment.
+Together with Maneesha Mithal (Partner at Wilson Sonsini Goodrich & Rosatim, previously The FTC) we cover California’s New FEHA rules on AI in employment.

 Case Studies